The challenges we face won’t be solved by the same parties that created them.

 The Challenges we face in the 54th.

-I believe the main goal of government is to empower people, individuals, families, and small businesses so we have the tools, freedom, and opportunity to succeed.
+I believe the purpose of government is to empower people, individuals, families, and small businesses, so we have the tools, freedom, and opportunity to succeed right here at home.

-Too many of our kids are leaving home, not because they want to, but because they don’t see opportunity.
-Let’s change that by growing local jobs, expanding broadband, and investing in the kind of communities where families can plant roots and prosper.
+Too many of our kids are leaving home not because they want to, but because they do not see opportunity here.
+Let us change that by investing in the kind of growth that actually strengthens our communities, local businesses, reliable broadband, and jobs that put down roots instead of extracting resources and moving on.

 Meanwhile, our roads, bridges, and water systems are aging fast.
-Infrastructure funding has to reach every corner of the state, not just the big cities.
-We need to make sure rural communities get our fair share.
+Infrastructure funding must reach every corner of the state, not just the big cities.
+Rural communities deserve their fair share, especially when they are being asked to support projects that put additional strain on systems that are already stretched thin.

-Our local governments are doing our best, but the state keeps piling on mandates without giving us the tools to succeed.
-We need to reduce that burden and provide resources to help our towns run efficiently, from cutting red tape to modernizing how we access funding.
+Our local governments are doing their best, but the state keeps piling on mandates without providing the tools to succeed.
+We need to reduce that burden, respect local decision making, cut red tape, and modernize how communities access funding.

-Let’s get back to what matters: helping families, supporting small businesses, protecting our communities, and building a stronger future for Central Illinois together.
+Let us get back to what matters.
+Protecting our communities, keeping costs affordable, supporting small businesses, and building a stronger future for Central Illinois on our terms.